What function does a mark serve?Agency: Licensing and Regulatory Affairs

 A trademark serves primarily to distinguish one producer's goods or products from similar goods produced by another.
 Trademarks can also be used to show that goods are from a single source and are of consistent quality.
 Trademarks reflect the goodwill or integrity of a particular organization.

 In contrast to trademarks and service marks, a trade name functions to identify a business entity and to distinguish it from other business entities regardless of what goods or services are provided.
 Unlike some other states, Michigan does not have a central registration of trade names.
 Sole proprietorships(e.g., ownership by one individual) using as assumed name and general partnerships register with the county clerk.
-Corporations (profit, nonprofit, ecclesiastical and professional service), limited liability companies, limited liability partnerships and limited partnerships file with the Corporaiton Division of the Bureau of Commercial Services.
+Corporations (profit, nonprofit, ecclesiastical and professional service), limited liability companies, limited liability partnerships and limited partnerships file with the Corporations Division of the Corporations, Securities, & Commercial Licensing Bureau.
 For more information please review the Entrepreneur's Guide.
 We also have a list of registered trademarks available on this site.